mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 5 Betrayed by a friend.
 One of your Contacts or Allies betrays you, ending your career.
 That Contact or Ally becomes a Rival or Enemy.
 If you have no Contacts or Allies, then you are betrayed by someone you never saw coming and still gain a Rival or Enemy.
-6 You don’t know what happened to you.
+6 You don't know what happened to you.
 There is a gap in your memory.

 EVENTS